Lutathera and Lu-PSMA 617 are FDA-approved therapeutic radiotracers used to treat neuroendocrine tumors and prostate cancer.

 On September 8th, 2020, The Center for Probe Development and Commercialization (CPDC), a global leader in the development, production, and commercialization of radiopharmaceuticals, announced a collaboration with Isotopia Molecular Imaging for the production of n.c.a.
 Lutetium-177 and distribution in North America.

 Isotopia’s CEO & Co-Founder Dr. Eli Shalom stated “The CPDC manufacturing site is the first step towards Isotopia’s global footprint plan to ensure efficient production of n.c.a.
 Lutetium-177 will be added to its existing Drug Master File (DMF).
 CPDC’s strategic location in Southern Ontario, its professional and enthusiastic personnel, renowned expertise in logistics, and just-in-time delivery will enhance the distribution of Isotopia’s n.c.a.
-Lutetium-177 and secure supply for our radiopharmaceutical and CMO clients in North America.”
+Lutetium-177 and secure supply for our radiopharmaceutical and CMO customers in North America.”

 Communication is Key